ITClassDev/Docker/README.md

 sudo systemctl enable docker
 sudo systemctl start docker
 ```
-* Enable non root access to docker (refer to official docs)</br>
+* Enable non-root access to docker (refer to official docs)</br>
 ```
 sudo groupadd docker
 sudo usermod -aG docker $USER
 newgrp docker
 ```
-You may need to relogin to apply changes.
+You may need to re-login to apply changes.
 But now, our server is ready.

-# Prepare sources
+### Prepare sources
 * Then download sources of Backend and Frontend to any folder of your server.
 We use such directory tree: </br>
 ```
 ── ShTP